yairgd/yairgd.github.io/content/post/bayer_conversion.md

 ![Bayer filter](https://upload.wikimedia.org/wikipedia/commons/thumb/3/37/Bayer_pattern_on_sensor.svg/500px-Bayer_pattern_on_sensor.svg.png)

 ## Color conversion algorithm
 The conversion algorithm is based on simple linear interpolation of pixels to find the missing value.
-Since Bayer filer dived into 4 pixels (red, green, green, blue), there are four types of equations for each pixel in the square.
+Since Bayer filter dived into 4 pixels (red, green, green, blue), there are four types of equations for each pixel in the square.

 The following is RGB triple for the pixels on red channel:
 {{< katex >}}